Texas mandate to bar natural gas exports during power crisis likely unenforceable - official

 Texas producers export gas by pipelines that stretch from California to New England and ship liquefied natural gas (LNG) from Freeport and Corpus Christi.
 LNG producers declined to comment on the governor’s executive order.

-Reporting by Jennifer Hiller in Houston; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Jennifer Hiller and Eileen Soreng; Editing by Chizu Nomiyama and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.